-SAVINGS HDHP PLAN FEATURES AND HOW THE PLAN WORKS
+HDHP PLAN FEATURES AND HOW THE PLAN WORKS

-The Savings HDHP benefit option consists of Network, Out-of-Network, Virtual Network and "Gap Exception" provisions, depending on your geographic location of residence and how you utilize the Plan to access your Benefits as described below.
-The HSA is a feature that is available to set up for all Savings HDHP participants regardless of which Network you access for care.
+The HDHP benefit option consists of Network, Out-of-Network, Virtual Network and "Gap Exception" provisions, depending on your geographic location of residence and how you utilize the Plan to access your Benefits as described below.
+The HSA is a feature that is available to set up for all HDHP participants regardless of which Network you access for care.

 The Plan also applies Deductibles and Out-of-Pocket Maximums.
-In addition, the Savings HDHP has a Health Savings Account (HSA) feature as explained below.